cairo-book/cairo-book/src/ch09-01-unrecoverable-errors-with-panic.md

 ## `panic!` macro

 `panic!` macro can be really helpful.
 The previous example returning the error code `2` shows how convenient `panic!` macro is.
-There is no need to create an array and pass it as argument like `panic` function.
+There is no need to create an array and pass it as an argument like `panic` function.

 ```rust
 {{#include ../listings/ch09-error-handling/no_listing_03_panic_macro/src/lib.cairo}}
 ```

 Unlike the `panic_with_felt252` function, using `panic!` allows the input, which is ultimately the panic error, to be a literal longer than 31 bytes.
-This is because `panic!` takes a string as parameter.
+This is because `panic!` takes a string as a parameter.
 For example, the following line of code will successfully compile:

 ```rust, noplayground
 panic!("the error for panic! macro is not limited to 31 characters anymore");